Shutdown to close DC museums and galleries by midweek

 So will the National Zoo and a lively ice rink near the National Mall.

-The attractions have stayed open by using unspent funds, but they are about to run out.
+The attractions have stayed open by using unspent funds, but they are about to run out of that money.

 Museums and galleries under the Smithsonian Institution umbrella will close starting Jan.
-2. That includes the zoo, as well as the National Air and Space Museum, the National Museum of African American History and Culture, the National Museum of Natural History, and several galleries.
+2, the Smithsonian said on its website.

 Most Read Nation & World Stories